 You may be asked to sit in a Plexiglass booth for some of the testing.
 This booth is called a body box or plethysmograph.
 You will do different breathing techniques, blowing into a mouthpiece, while in the booth.
 Each breathing technique is often repeated to make sure the test is reliable.

 You may also inhale a quick-relief medicine.
 If you inhale the medicine the breathing tests will be repeated after the medicine.
 Your doctor can see what breathing changes you have after you inhale the medicine.

 Length of Test

 The pressure volume study often takes 2 hours to complete.

 Day of the Test

-On the day of your scheduled test, report to room A310a in the Pulmonary Physiology Unit, (PPU), located on the 3rd floor of the May building.
-If you have questions please call the Pulmonary Physiology Unit at 303.398.1530.
+On the day of your scheduled test, report to room A310a in the Pulmonary Physiology Services, (PPS), located on the 3rd floor of the May building.
+If you have questions please call Pulmonary Physiology Services at 303.398.1530.